Jo Marie Payton: Career

 Payton's big break came when she was cast as Harriette Winslow, the elevator operator on the ABC sitcom Perfect Strangers, in 1987.
 Her performance was so well received by audiences that she was given her own sitcom, Family Matters, in 1989.
 Continuing her character Harriette Winslow from Perfect Strangers, she played a mother in a middle-class black family living in Chicago, Illinois.
 Payton left Family Matters partway through its final season, appearing for the last time on December 19, 1997, during increasing tension between her and star Jaleel White (the two nearly came to blows and had to be physically separated during Payton's penultimate episode).
 Harriette Winslow was played by Judyann Elder in the show's remaining eight episodes.

 In 2002, Payton appeared on the "TV Moms" episode of the Anne Robinson version of The Weakest Link, and was the third one voted off.
 In 2003, Payton and her daughter appeared on a Mother's Day episode of Lingo, playing against fellow TV mom Meredith Baxter and her daughter.
 Baxter and her daughter won.
 In 2005, Jo Marie Payton provided the voice of Suga Mama in The Proud Family Movie.
 Her other television credits include Desperate Housewives, Reba, Girlfriends, Wanda at Large, Judging Amy, The Parkers, Will & Grace, The Hughleys, 7th Heaven, Moesha, The Jamie Foxx Show, 227, Silver Spoons, Small Wonder and The New Odd Couple.
 She also appeared as Mama in the Canadian television miniseries The Rev.

 In 2005, Payton co-hosted the 15th Annual NAACP Theatre Awards with Glynn Turman.
 In August 2009, she guest starred on Meet the Browns as Shirley Van Owen.
 Payton then hosted her own show, Second Chance with Jomarie Payton, on the Hometeam Network.
 In 2012, Payton appeared in the GMC TV special From This Day Forward.

+In 2017, Entertainment Weekly reunited the cast of Family Matters for an exclusive photo shoot and interview.
+During the interview, Payton said that she and White had a long talk, resolved any past animosity and reconciled.